unicef-drp/GeoSight-OS-Documentation/src/developer/setup/setup-generic/run/run-with-vscode.md

 [229365 ms] Port forwarding 53251 > 46727 > 46727 terminated with code 0 and signal null.
 ```

-Once you see that, you can continue the next step below.<br>
+Once you see that, you can continue the next step below.

-Note that the Port forwarding can changes everytime you deploy, so as long as it says `terminated with code 0 and signal null`, you are done and can continue to next step.
+> 🚩 **Note:** The Port forwarding can change everytime you deploy.
+As long as it says `terminated with code 0 and signal null`, you are done and can continue to next step.

 ## Run application

-After completing the steps above, You need to run the app.<br>
+After completing the steps above, You need to run the app.

-Click `Run and Debug` button 1️⃣ and then select `Django: Run server` 2️⃣.
+Click the `Run and Debug` button 1️⃣ and then select `Django: Run server` 2️⃣.
 After it is selected, click `Start Debugging` 3️⃣.

 ![image.png](../img/building-6.jpg)

-After run, it will a new tab in the right bottom.
+After running, it will a new tab in the bottom right of the VSCode window.
-You need to wait Python debug to finish by saying `Quit the server with CONTROL-C.`3️⃣,
+You need to wait for the Python debug to finish starting by saying `Quit the server with CONTROL-C.`3️⃣,

 ![image.png](../img/building-7.png)